KeyboardDanni/godot-for-sidescrollers/README.md

 ## Licensing

-Code for the patches is licensed under the MIT License, the [same licensed used by Godot](https://github.com/godotengine/godot/blob/master/LICENSE.txt).
+Code for the patches is licensed under the MIT License, the [same license used by Godot](https://github.com/godotengine/godot/blob/master/LICENSE.txt).